kohner/espzleep/README.md

 ### Movement indicates sleep cycles
 ![Alt text](./sleep-activity1.svg)

-### Launch script
+### Init script
-init-esp.zsh is a ZSH script, bash won't run it (fails at read -k1, bash equivalent would be read -n 1).
+Meant to be run before going to bed with ESP :)
 It will
- - connect to the ESP AP
+ - connect to the ESP AP (via networkmanager, nmcli)
  - test connection to the IP provided
- - start background loop
+ - start background loop (curl fetches data)
- - quit when q is entered, everything else is ignored You need to make the following changes:
+ - quit when q is entered, everything else is ignored
+ - => Don't quit with CTRL-C, the loop will keep running and you have to kill it manually.
+Entering q does this for you.

+Consider making the following changes
  - SSID of ESP access point
  - password of ESP access point
  - private IP address of ESP
+ - SSID of home wifi (reconnect before quitting)
+ - (filename)

+This script is meant to serve as guidance for you to create your own.